Vanshikashah318/pathreview/JOURNAL.md

 first time instead of the reviewer catching that my code contradicted my own PLAN.

 **What are you most proud of?**
-That the review feedback made the code genuinely better and I engaged with all of it instead of getting defensive — especially turning "just silence the linter with `--no-verify`" into an honest fix that removed real overhead.
+That the review feedback made the code genuinely better and I engaged with all of it, especially turning "just silence the linter with
+`--no-verify`" into an honest fix that removed real overhead.
 The reranker is opt-in, fails safe, and is covered by tests that actually assert the behavior that matters (a semantically-better chunk beating a higher blended score), not just that the code